negatic/ArchiPy/README.md

 ## ✨ Features

 - **Modern Python Stack**: Built with Python 3.13 and leveraging tools like `pydantic`, `fastapi`, `gRPC` and  `sqlalchemy`.
-- **Modular Design**: Optional dependencies for Redis, gRPC, PostgreSQL, Prometheus, and more.
+- **Modular Design**: Optional dependencies for Redis, gRPC, PostgreSQL, Prometheus, and more, including `fakeredis` for mock Redis testing.
 - **Type Safety**: Enforced by `mypy` and `pydantic` for robust, error-resistant code.
-- **Comprehensive Testing**: Integrated with `behave` for comprehensive testing.
+- **Comprehensive Testing**: Integrated with `behave` for behavior-driven development.
 - **Code Quality Tools**: Uses `ruff` and `black` for clean and consistent code.
 - **Pre-commit Hooks**: Automates code quality checks before commits.
 - **Dependency Management**: Managed by `poetry` for reproducible builds.